aces/DICAT/README.md

 Once a directory containing DICOM files have been selected (as described in the above section), the DICOM fields can be viewed when clicking on the *“View DICOM fields”* button (3).

  The DICOM fields will be displayed in a table with editable fields in black (4) and non-editable fields greyed out (5).
 The non-editable fields will be replaced by empty strings in the DICOM files when running the de-identification, while the editable fields will be replaced by the value entered by the user.
-By default, editable fields are *“PatientName”*, *“PatientBirthDate”* and *“PatientSex”*. ==Mention how to configure editable fields==
+By default, editable fields are *“PatientName”*, *“PatientBirthDate”* and *“PatientSex”*.

 The *“Clear”* button (6) will erase values from all editable fields.